-- G-vTAP configures traffic mirroring in the OVS (with or without DPDK) and the management of the mirrored traffic is completely based on OVS architecture and the server. - OVS Mirroring also supports OpenVSwitch with DPDK as a preview.
+- G-vTAP configures traffic mirroring in the OVS (with or without DPDK) and the management of the mirrored traffic is completely based on OVS architecture and the server. - OVS Mirroring also supports OpenVSwitch with DPDK.
 The configuration steps for OVS Mirroring and OVS Mirroring with DPDK are the same.

-OVS Mirroring Prerequisites
+Prerequisites for OVS Mirroring